mattyyeung/mattyyeung.github.io/piano-path.md

 Sorry.
 I would consider it if you're willing to make a large donation to [thelifeyoucansave.org.au](http://thelifeyoucansave.org.au), pay the costs and you're very patient.

 **I live nearby, can I take video?**<br>
-Sure, if you don't post on social media... it's our home.
+Sure, if you *don't post on social media at all*... this is our home!

 **Can I copy?**<br>
 Sure!
 All the design files are on github, CC-NC-BY license.
 Send me a photo I'd love to see it (and post it here if you like!).
 Link to this page for attribution.